-- 5.5 The Council has already implemented actions to accelerate the delivery of homes through the progress of its emerging Local Plan which will set the strategy for future development beyond 2025 the current plan period.
-Once adopted, the new Local Plan will replace several adopted policy documents and contain land allocations for meeting future needs, including housing. - 5.6 Furthermore, the Council is also preparing a Joint Strategic Plan with other LPAs in South Essex which will set out a new strategic spatial strategy for the whole South Essex sub-region, including the level of housing and its distribution amongst authorities.
+5.13 The Council has already implemented actions to accelerate the delivery of homes through the progress of its emerging Local Plan which will set the strategy for future development beyond 2025 - the current plan period.
+Once adopted, the new Local Plan will replace several adopted policy documents and contain land allocations for meeting future needs, including housing.

+- 5.14 Furthermore, the Council is also preparing a Joint Strategic Plan with other LPAs in South Essex which will set out a new strategic spatial strategy for the whole South Essex sub-region, including the level of housing and its distribution amongst authorities.
 Upon adoption, the Council will be able to monitor its 5-year land supply and have the HDT applied over the whole of the joint planning area of South Essex, or on a single authority basis.
-Calculating the HDT across a joint planning area allows for under-delivery in one area to be balanced-out where there is over-delivery in another. - 5.7 Other actions that the Council has taken to date include: - Holding a 'Call for Sites' process to gather information from landowners and developers about the potential availability of land that might be considered suitable for development including for housing to inform the Council's spatial development options in its new Local Plan; - Publishing a Brownfield Land Register which identifies suitable sites for housing in the District using previously developed land; - Establishing Self-Build and Custom Build Register to record the interest of those looking to build their own home in the District; - Progressing towards a joint venture with a private developer to re-develop Council owned land at Rayleigh Civic Suite and Rochford Council offices to provide market and affordable housing; - Engaging across Essex through the Essex Planning Officers' Association Policy Forum to gather and analyse local delivery trends and intelligence; - Ongoing internal and external training opportunities for officers.
+Calculating the HDT across a joint planning area allows for under-delivery in one area to be balanced-out where there is over-delivery in another. - 5.15 Moreover, progress has been made on actions identified in the Council's 2019 Action Plan, which is also reported below.